cheqd/learn/overview/introduction-to-decentralised-identity/README.md

 > "Hey, this is my digital signature and signing keys that I am openly publishing to the world.
 This will help verifiers trust that if they see a digital signature within data they are presented, they can check whether it is mine or not."

 The issuer may also publish what is known as a Schema, which is a list of the types of attributes there will be listed in a Credential that it issues.
-Schemas are useful for Credential interoperability.&#x20;
+Schemas are useful for Credential interoperability.

-#### 2. **Peer-to-peer connection**: Issuer sends signed, verifiable data to the holder&#x20;
+#### 2. **Peer-to-peer connection**: Issuer sends signed, verifiable data to the holder

-Once the issuer has publicised their signature and signing keys, they are able to issue a [Verifiable Credential](what-is-a-verifiable-credential-vc/) to a holder.&#x20;
+Once the issuer has publicised their signature and signing keys, they are able to issue a [Verifiable Credential](what-is-a-verifiable-credential-vc/) to a holder.

 To do this, the issuer needs to establish a secure off-chain, peer-to-peer connection channel with the holder.
 This is to preserve privacy and ensure that no personally identifiable information goes onto the blockchain.

-A holder may use a digital identity wallet app to scan a QR code from the issuer to create a pairwise relationship.&#x20;
+A holder may use a digital identity wallet app to scan a QR code from the issuer to create a pairwise relationship.

 Through this secure channel, an issuer will send a Verifiable Credential.
 This Credential is a packet of data which is tamper-proof and verifiable.
 Within the Credential will be the public signing keys and signature of the issuer, present in the DID Document (written to the ledger in step 1).

-The Credential may also reference a particular schema, which the structure of its contents mirrors.&#x20;
+The Credential may also reference a particular schema, which the structure of its contents mirrors.

 #### 3. **Self-Sovereignty:** Holder can hold, control and consent to where their data is used

 Once the Credential is sent to the holder, they now have a signed, verifiable and trustworthy instance of their data in a digital wallet that they control.

-Digital identity wallet apps will have user interface which helps arrange different data by type and by substance, making it easy for the holder to have a holistic view of all their Credentials.&#x20;
+Digital identity wallet apps will have user interface which helps arrange different data by type and by substance, making it easy for the holder to have a holistic view of all their Credentials.

 The holder is now empowered with full control and management capabilities over their personal data.
 The holder can consent and directly choose when their data is shared.

-#### 4. **Peer-to-peer connection:** Holder can share trustworthy data with a third party verifier&#x20;
+#### 4. **Peer-to-peer connection:** Holder can share trustworthy data with a third party verifier

 Once again, if the holder wants to share their data with a third party, another peer-to-peer channel needs to be created with a verifier.
 In a similar process, the holder might use their wallet app to scan a QR code from the verifier to create a secure, off-chain communications channel.

-Once this channel is established, the verifier may request a selection of data from the holder.&#x20;
+Once this channel is established, the verifier may request a selection of data from the holder.

 The holder will be able to choose whether it wants to accept the request and will be able to explicitly consent to what data is shared with the verifier.